 One sunny morning, Andy took me to the organic fields here on Farrington’s Farm.
 Acres of lush looking vegetables, most covered by netting but some sprouts, just coming through.
-He introduced me to his farm team and started talking though the process of how to grow organically.
+He introduced me to his farm team and started talking through the process of how to grow organically.
 The planting process was as I expected, it’s carried out with big farm machinery, nothing out of the ordinary.
 It was the next stage that shocked me.
 As the crops start to grow, they enter a battle with very persistent weeds, that if left, will eventually strangle the crops.
 The bane of all farmers lives according to Andy.
-Non-organic farmers will just spray these weeds with nasty chemicals that will kill the weeds but at the same time these chemicals will also be sprayed all over the crop.
+Non-organic farmers will just spray these weeds with nasty chemicals that will kill the weeds but at the same time, these chemicals will also be sprayed all over the crop.
 Many people don’t realise almost 300 pesticides can be routinely used in non-organic farming and these are often present in non-organic food eat despite washing and cooking.

 I asked Andy, ‘If organic farmers don’t use chemicals to kill back the weeds, how do you get rid of them so the crop can survive?’

-His response was ‘We hand pick them out’.
+His response was ‘We handpick them out’.

 I looked up at the acres and acres of crops and it was at that point the penny dropped.
-Imagine hand picking weeds out of acres and acres of crops.
+Imagine handpicking weeds out of acres and acres of crops.
 It’s bad enough trying to stop the weeds coming up in my tiny back garden!
 This process is repetitive and needs doing for every organic crop grown.
 It’s absolutely worth it though for so many reasons:

 1) The soil condition is stainable for future generations,